godotengine/godot-docs/classes/class_inputeventmouse.rst

 | *Getter* | get_button_mask()      |
 +----------+------------------------+

-Mouse button mask identifier, one of or a bitwise combination of the :ref:`ButtonList<enum_@GlobalScope_ButtonList>` button masks.
+The mouse button mask identifier, one of or a bitwise combination of the :ref:`ButtonList<enum_@GlobalScope_ButtonList>` button masks.

 .. _class_InputEventMouse_property_global_position: